Is there a war between the top CRM platform vendors Salesforce, Microsoft, SAP and Oracle? Are the big four CRM...

 When considering where to spend CRM budget, a robust CRM strategy that addresses the core capabilities in sales, support, marketing and commerce will require the integration of a variety of services and internal applications.

-Although these leading vendors may offer this full spectrum of CRM-related capabilities, many were built from acquisitions that have not necessarily been well-integrated into their core infrastructure.
+Although these top CRM platforms may offer this full spectrum of CRM-related capabilities, many were built from acquisitions that have not necessarily been well-integrated into their core infrastructure.
 Integration is one of the most challenging components of building out a robust CRM strategy, and it's important for your enterprise architect to evaluate the success of others in the industry when deciding where to spend CRM budget.

 Rather than focusing on a specific CRM system, enterprises should focus on which offerings are better able to meet their unique business requirements in the most cost-effective and productive manner.
 Adopting a complete set of tools from one lead vendor should be weighed against the advantages of integrating multiple capabilities.